Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Insights into the unsupervised bias detection tool

 This section introduces the theoretical background of the unsupervised bias detection tool.
 We use examples from our DUO case study to clarify the methodology.
-Figure \ref{fig:overall} provides an overview of all steps in applying the tool.
+We highlight that our research provides a realistic case-study of applying the tool to investigate its usefulness when one lacks protected attribute data.
+Our study is of both academic and practical interest since the initial algorithm is easy to apply but lacked justification, and because our data is both comprehensive and from a high-stakes policy use-case.
+Figure \ref{fig:overall} provides an overview of all the steps in applying the tool.
+We also provide a brief overview of our second contribution, the open source bias detection tool.

-\subsection{Notation and Problem Description}
+\subsection{Notation and problem description}

 Suppose that we have a total of $N$ students in the dataset, labeled $u_1, u_2, \ldots u_N$.
 Each row in the dataset reflects characteristics $\boldxsub{i} \in \mathbb{R}^d$ (e.g., education level, age, distance to parents) of a student $u_i$ receiving a grant.
-Suppose also that we have a risk profiling algorithm $f: \mathbb{R}^d \rightarrow \{0, 1\}$ (e.g., the risk profiling algorithm used by DUO) that takes the features of a user as input and outputs whether a user should be deemed high risk of unduly using a grant.
+Suppose also that we have a risk profiling algorithm $f: \mathbb{R}^d \rightarrow \{0, 1\}$ (e.g., the risk profiling algorithm used by DUO) that takes the features of a user as input and outputs whether a user should be deemed high risk of unduly being given a grant.
 There exists a true value of this variable of interest, denoted $y_i$, denoting whether the grant was, in fact, duly given (or not).

 We measure the degree to which an algorithm is biased by using a bias metric $M$.
 For a user $u_i$, the value of the metric $m_i = M(f(\boldxsub{i}), \ysub{i})$ is some function of the prediction $f(\boldxsub{i})$ and (potentially) $\ysub{i}$.
 To give some concrete examples, this could be a measure of performance, such as accuracy (requiring $f(\boldxsub{i}), \ysub{i}$).
-Alternatively, it could measure demographic parity (only requiring $f(\boldxsub{i})$), equality of opportunity, and so on.
-Without loss of generality, we assume that a larger average value for $m_i$ for one group compared to another group indicates bias towards the former group.
+Alternatively, it could measure demographic parity (requiring only $f(\boldxsub{i})$), equality of opportunity, etc. Without loss of generality, we assume that a higher average value for $m_i$ for one group compared to another group indicates bias towards the former group.